masci/dev/site/content/writing/arduino-on-github-actions.md

 You can find more info and docs for the Action on the [GitHub Marketplace](https://github.com/marketplace/actions/setup-arduino-cli): if you like it, please leave us a star!

-We’re eager to hear your feedback, feel free to hit the Action repository and open an issue should you find any problem, or a feature request in case you want more from the action.